KingRainbow44/SkyblockSandbox/README.md

-# SkyblockSandbox (code coming soon)
+# SkyblockSandbox
 This is the official repository for my take on Hypixel Skyblock.
-Note that at the moment, there isn't any code!
-I would star/watch this repo on Github and wait for further updates.
-Release Date: 5/5/21

 # For Server Adminsistrators
 If you plan to use code from this plugin or use the plugin it self, please give credit.
 Under the license, you must disclose the source and disclose any chances made.

 # Installing
 There are multiple versions of installation.
 One for singleplayer usage, and another for multiplayer private servers.
+Though at the moment, installers & prepackaged .jar files haven't been completed yet.

 ### Installing for Multiplayer (other hosts)
 1. Go to releases and download the latest version of the plugin.
 Usually labeled as "SkyblockSandbox v(VERSION SYMBOL)"